lorenzwalthert/thesis-template-bookdown/README.md

 # A few words from the authors

-This repository is a bookdown template, derived from the LaTeX template from the semiar for statistics, ETH Zurich.
+This repository is a bookdown template, derived from the LaTeX template from the seminar for statistics, ETH Zurich.

 **How bookdown works**